1. Home

 Installing Operating Systems

-Factor series systems currently support Ubuntu 20.04, Ubuntu 22.04, and Raspberry Pi OS (Bullseye) OSes.
+Factor series systems currently support Ubuntu 20.04, Ubuntu 22.04, and Raspberry Pi OS (Bullseye and Bookworm) OSes.
 Other OSes or versions may not install or function properly.

 Follow the steps below to install one of these operating systems.
 Make sure to verify if your system has eMMC storage or not.
 Many systems shipped from OnLogic have the OS installed onto the M.2 SATA drive.